wetheme/Oulu---Big-Cartel/README.md

 ##Installation##

 **You should only attempt to install this theme if you have advanced knowledge of HTML, CSS and JS.
-There is no support for this, or any of our other Big Cartel themes**
+There is no support for this, or any of our other Big Cartel themes.**

-Installation Instructions:

 1. Select the 'Sexy' or 'Blocks' theme
 2. Copy/paste all of the files contained within the repo to the pages in your Big Cartel store